informalsystems/quint/doc/lang.md

 ### Stateless and stateful modules

 We distinguish between stateless and stateful modules.
-A stateful module has at least one constant declaration or at least one variable declaration.
+A stateful module has at least one constant or variable declaration.
 All other modules are stateless.
 This is an important distinction.
 Definitions of stateless modules may be accessed via the dot-notation and imported, whereas stateful modules must be instantiated before they can be accessed.

 ### Namespaces